Mieczysław Jagielski: Deputy Prime Minister

 In June 1970, Jagielski was appointed as a Deputy Prime Minister (thus ending his tenure as the Minister of Agriculture and becoming the Deputy of the Council of Ministers of the Republic of Poland), and in December 1971 he became a full member of the Politburo of the Polish United Workers' Party (he was previously a deputy to an existing member).
 On 26 October 1971, he became the Chairman of the Planning Committee of the Council of Ministers.
-On 23 October 1975, he was relieved of his post as Chairman of the Planning Committee after he suffered a severe heart attack.
+On 23 October 1975, he was relieved of his post as the Chairman of the Planning Committee after he suffered a severe heart attack.
 From 1971 to 1981 he was the Polish representative in the Comecon.
 In February 1981 he became the president of the Economy Committee at the Council of Ministers.

 He is described as having a "profound influence" on Poland's economic policies between 1971 and 1975, when he lost his position as Chairman of the Planning Committee.
 On 1 July 1980, the Polish government announced price increases, which led to many workers striking in several Polish cities, including Lublin.
 As a result of the strike in Lublin, the city was "virtually shut down", and Jagielski led a delegation to the city which was able to ease tension there.